Tembe Elephant parkWild animals online , Wild animals

 Besides these large elephants, you can also see other wild animal in the live cam, for example: nyalas, kudus, impalas, warthogs, lions, rhinos, leopards, antelopes, black and white rhinos, buffaloes and other wild animals.
 Also, there are more than 340 birds species live and many rare plants grow in Tembe Park.

 If you watch the elephants online all the time, you will notice: the animals most often concentrate on the pond in the live stream camera from May to October.
 In this season there are up to 50-60 elephants per day!

-Besides the elephants that appear mostly during the day, you can catch other animals leading active nightlife by the water.
+Besides the elephants that appear mostly during the day in this web camera, you can catch online other animals leading active nightlife by the water.
 From September to February, when it is summer in South Africa, about 25 elephants a day come to this water reservoir.

-The Tembe Nature Reserve, where our online stream is being conducted, was created in 1983 to preserve the elephant population in this region.
+The Tembe Nature Reserve, where oonline stream is being conducted, was created in 1983 to preserve the elephant population in this region.
 The area of Tembe Nature Reserve is 300 square kilometers.

 Traditionally, elephants migrated from South Africa to the north to Mozambique, but due to the pressure from poachers on elephants, these beautiful wild animals were forced to spend most of their lives in the thick sandy forests that now became part of the Tembe elephant sanctuary.

 Now Tembe Elephant Park, which you see in the live webcam, has expanded significantly and is happy to invite tourists who want to enjoy the unique environment and get to know elephants.